sbabcoc/Selenium-Foundation/docs/StructuringPageModelsWithComponents.md

 When modeling a web application, it's often useful to represent groups of associated elements as **page components**.
 It's quite common for a page component to be composed of one or more sub-components (e.g. - shipping address and delivery method in a shipping information section).
 You'll also encounter pages that contain multiple instances of particular component (e.g. - item tiles on a search results page).

+You're also likely to encounter web applications that use **frames** to aggregate multiple documents into a single page.
+With **Selenium Foundation**, interactions with frame-based components are essentially identical to interactions with more conventional element-based components.

 Each component retains a hierarchical association with the component that created it - the parent container.
 This hierarchy defines a sequence of nested search contexts, each represented by a page component, with the parent page as the outermost search context.

+For scenarios with collections of the same component, **Selenium Foundation** provides the ability to aggregate these as either ordered lists or keyed maps. **Selenium Foundation** component collections employ a lazy-initialization strategy, allocating slots for the items in the collection, but deferring instantiation of the components themselves until they're accessed.
+More on this later.

+The following example demonstrates a table component that includes a list of table row components.

 ###### TableComponent.java
 ```java